Takigi O-Noh: A mysterious world lit by firelight

 Rituals ceremonies, only seen at Takigi O-Noh, are a ‘must see’

-Kohfukuji’s evening ‘Nandaimon-no-Gi’, is held on the west side of the iconic pagoda, and south of the beautiful Chukondō (Middle Golden Hall), on the site of the Han’nya-no-Shiba site of the Nandaimon Gate remains.
-The program is wonderful, and the ceremonies which precede the performances quite unique.
-Before O-Noh and Kyōgen are performed, monks known as Kohfukuji Shuto (shuto were mainly responsible for temple administration and security) conduct a ritual known as Butai Aratame or ‘Stage Inspection’.
+Kohfukuji’s evening ‘Nandaimon-no-Gi’ is held on the west side of the iconic pagoda, and south of the beautiful Chukondō (Middle Golden Hall), on the site of the Han’nya-no-Shiba site of the Nandaimon Gate remains.
+The program is terrific, and the ceremonies that precede the performances are unique.
+Before O-Noh and Kyōgen are performed, monks known as Kohfukuji Shuto, who were mainly responsible for temple administration and security, conduct a ritual known as Butai Aratame, or ‘Stage Inspection’.

-Butai Aratame has been handed down from a time when Takigi O-Noh performances were held on stages outdoors.
-Before they started, paper would be laid across the grass to check what the grass was like to walk on, and to decide whether or not performances could go ahead.
+Butai Aratame has been passed down from a time when Takigi O-Noh performances were held on outdoor stages.
+Before they started, paper was laid across the grass to assess its condition and decide whether the performances could proceed.

-Takigi O-Noh today is performed on a shikibutai (Noh Stage), so there is no need to check the condition of the grass, but the Butai Aratame ceremony still takes place before performances in order to carry on the tradition.
+Takigi O-Noh is performed on stage today, so there is no need to check the condition of the grass.
+However, the Butai Aratame ceremony still takes place before performances to carry on the tradition.

-Viewing these events is a good way to appreciate Nara history.
+Viewing these events is a good way to appreciate Nara's history.

 Sponsored seats (seats for which there is a charge) are best for relaxed viewing of Takigi O-Noh

-Both venues have sponsors seats, from which you can comfortably watch the Takigi O-Noh performances.
+Both venues have sponsor seats from which you can comfortably watch the Takigi O-Noh performances.
 All seats are non-reserved.
-Sponsored or paid for seat tickets, valid for one day only, must be purchased (tickets are available on the day).
+Sponsored (paid-for) seat tickets, valid for one day only, must be purchased on the day of the event.

-As long as it is on the same day, these seat tickets can, for example, be used for the Kasugataisha Shrine event in the morning, and the Kohfukuji Temple performance in the evening.
+These seat tickets can be used, for example, on the same day for the Kasugataisha Shrine event in the morning and the Kohfukuji Temple performance in the evening.

 However, a ticket cannot be used on both days.
-Hence, you cannot go to the Kohfukuji Temple venue on one day (afternoon), and then, for example, go to the Miyashiro-agari-no-Gi at Kasugataisha Shrine the next morning.
-Please bear this in mind when buying your tickets.
+Therefore, you cannot visit the Kohfukuji Temple venue one afternoon and then attend the Miyashiro-agari-no-Gi at Kasugataisha Shrine the next morning.
+Please keep this in mind when buying your tickets.

 Sponsors’ seat tickets